top of page

 In case you didn't know, we specialize in only one thing: making presentations.
 We can help you by designing your slides and writing your content too.

-The Problem with Cap Table Slides
+The Real Problem with Most Cap Table Slides

 Here’s the reality: the cap table slide is often a mess.
 Founders try to cram in too much: ownership percentages, vesting schedules, dilution projections, and on and on.
 It’s like a spreadsheet explosion.